 Words are powerful.
 The marks they leave are very hard to erase.

-Words said in the heat of anger and frustration can leave scars that last for years.
+Words in the heat of anger and frustration can leave scars that last for years.

-What to do: Be honest but also be compassionate while trashing issues out with your partner.
+What to do: Be honest and compassionate while trashing issues out with your partner.

-Listen to understand and not to respond immediately especially if you’re both angry.
+Listen to understand and not respond immediately, especially if you’re both angry.
 Avoid phrases like ‘ You always…’, ‘You never…’.

-Don’t say things out of how you feel at the moment, say them out of what you know or better still, keep your comments till you’re both able to reason them out amicably.
+Don’t say things out of how you feel at the moment; say them out of what you know or, better still, keep your comments till you can reason them out amicably.